-- Implement activities that encourage cooperative play to build friendship skills, such as cooperative use toys, dramatic play materials and board games.
+- Implement activities that encourage cooperative play to build friendship skills, such as cooperative use of toys, dramatic play materials, and board games.

-- Model positive behavior and relationships between teacher and parent, teacher and student, and teacher and staff.
+- Model positive behavior and relationships between educator and parent, educator and child, and educator and coworkers.

-- Ask parents to get involved in teaching social-emotional skills at home by modelling positive behavior, building a trusting relationship with their child and offering positive encouragement where appropriate.
+- Ask parents to get involved in teaching social-emotional skills at home by modeling positive behavior, building a trusting relationship with their child, and offering positive encouragement where appropriate.